blindsidenetworks/wordpress-plugin_bigbluebutton/README.txt

    1. You are ready to begin creating meetings, and holding conferences.

 == Frequently Asked Questions ==

+**I've migrated my rooms.
+Now it says they're missing when I try to access them!"**
+Please try going to settings, and save permalinks.
+There is no need to change your permalink structure.

+**I'm an admin and when I tried to enter a room, I couldn't enter as a moderator.**
+Please try deactivating the plugin, and reactivating it again.

 **How do I create meetings?**
 After activating the BligBlueButton plugin, click on "Rooms" when "Add New" and give the meeting a title and fill out the room details.